nameko/nameko-examples-grpc/README.md

 $ make deploy-services
 ```

-Once everything is deployed and you verified pods are successfully running, you can use [Telepresence](https://www.telepresence.io/) tool to easily access resources inside of your cluster.
+Once everything is deployed and you verified pods are successfully running, use [Telepresence](https://www.telepresence.io/) tool to easily access resources inside of your cluster.
-Helper maker target `telepresence` will start new session
+Run `telepresence` make target to start a new session

 ```sh
 $ make telepresence
 ```

-Now you should be able to navigate to http://gateway/playground to play with examples.
+Now you should be able to navigate to http://gateway/playground to play with the examples.